UofT-DSI/git/homework/git-homework-1.md

 1. Push your local `githomework1` repository to GitHub
 1. Include your repository URL in your submission

+### Task 3
+1. Create a new branch called `playing-with-bash`
+2. Create 5 empty files with the names up to you
+3. Echo into the 5 empty files a few sentences about anything
+4. Stage, commit and push your work on GitHub
+5. Open up a pull request

 ### Submission

 1. When you are done, please commit your changes, and push it to GitHub.